Need Help? Give us a call.

 The first of the top restaurant POS system options is Clover.
 With its perfect balance of flexibility and capability, this POS company offers some of the most restaurant-friendly POS systems on the market.

 In order to see all that Clover POS systems have to offer your restaurant, let’s comb through all of their restaurant POS software and hardware options:

 Clover restaurant point of sale systems offer up some of the best features for restaurant needs.
 Plus, you’ll have a wide array of Clover hardware to choose from, so let’s comb through your options:

-The most basic yet most mobile piece of Clover restaurant POS hardware is the Clover Go.
+The most basic and mobile piece of Clover restaurant POS hardware is the Clover Go.

-The Clover Go comes in both a Bluetooth and plugin version, and it will allow your restaurant to accept magstripe, chip, and contactless card payments when linked to a smart device.
+The Clover Go comes in both a Bluetooth and plugin version, and it allows your restaurant to accept swipe, dip, and contactless card payments when linked to a smart device.

-This restaurant point of sale hardware is also the most affordable Clover restaurant POS hardware option, as well—the Clover Go costs $59.
+This restaurant point of sale hardware is also the most affordable Clover restaurant POS hardware option—the Clover Go costs $59.

 Alternatively, if you’re looking for a piece of handheld restaurant POS system hardware that will do it all, then consider the Clover Flex.

 The Clover Flex offers up a remarkably long list of capabilities—especially when you consider its small, smartphone-sized stature.
 You’ll be able to process all forms of payments, scan barcodes, capture signatures, and print receipts—all in one fully integrated restaurant POS system.

 This Clover restaurant POS system hardware will cost you, though—the Clover Flex is $449.